Cities wracked by opioids close to getting $26B settlement - Local News 8

 Associated Press

 McMINNVILLE, Ore.
 (AP) — Thousands of towns across the United States that were wracked by the opioid crisis are on the precipice of receiving billions of dollars in the second-biggest legal settlement in U.S. history.
-The $26 billion from three drug distributors and a pharmaceutical manufacturer would address damage wrought by the opioid epidemic, which the federal government declared in 2017 was a public health emergency.
+The $26 billion from three drug distributors and a pharmaceutical manufacturer would address damage wrought by the opioid epidemic, which the federal government declared a public health emergency in 2017.
 States, counties and cities face a deadline in three weeks to sign onto the settlement, and most have agreed to do so.
 But a few holdouts remain, including Oregon, where disagreements have emerged between state and local government officials.